 These new building initiatives will preclude graduate and professional students from living on campus.
 Durham has many off campus housing options available to graduate and professional students.
-You can begin your search using our off campus housing website.
+You can begin your search using the nearDuke off campus housing website.
 Some of the off campus living options that are in close proximity to campus include:

 - Berkshire Ninth Street